Analysis | Why India and Pakistan Keep On Clashing: QuickTake

 6. Any resolution in sight?

 Khan, who took office in 2018, has called for renewed dialogue with the Indian government.
-His Indian counterpart Narendra Modi used the February clash to whip up his supporters during his successful reelection campaign.
+His Indian counterpart Narendra Modi used the February clash to whip up his supporters and win re-election, then quickly carried out a campaign promise to revoke the region’s autonomy.
+The move gives the federal government complete control of the police there, which risks inflaming tensions.
 Previous peace talks have come to nothing.
 The U.S., China and other world powers urge restraint when crises flare.
 Pakistan and India remain wary of a full-blown conflict, each deterred by the other’s nuclear arsenal.
 Meanwhile, the people living in the Kashmir region have endured decades of human-rights violations violations and abuses at the hands of security forces on both sides, according to a 2018 report by the UN High Commissioner for Human Rights.

 • The economic pressures behind February’s India-Pakistan clash, and a graphic-laden look at how Modi has or hasn’t changed India.